franciscopoggi/academic/content/authors/admin/_index.md

 bio: Microeconomic theorist from Argentina currently finishing a PhD at Northwestern University.
 Prior to that, I completed a BA and MA at [Universidad de San Andrés](https://www.udesa.edu.ar/departamento-de-economia).

 interests:
-- Applied Economic Theory
+- Microeconomic Theory
+- Law and Economics
 - Information Economics
 - Innovation
-- Law and Economics

 education:
   courses: